Statement by Victoria Tauli Corpuz, Special Rapporteur on the rights of indigenous people. 69th session of the General

 Dams will destroy one of the richest archaeological sites in the world for the sake of few benefits from the hydroelectricity generated from the proposed dams .There are enough energy alternatives; such as the solar energy which is available in abundance throughout the year, beside windmills and bio-gas etc.Nubian antiquities, its desert and Nile cataracts can attract tourism to the area and generate more revenue than dams.Dams will destroy the environment and affect the ecology as well as the well-being of the Nubian societies.

-What Do Nubians Want?
+What Do Nubians Want from you?

 They want your help to stop damming Nubia and destroying its heritage and archaeological wealth.The International organizations as UNESCO and international museums can adopt baby museums in Nubia and encourage international tourism to Nubia.

-Nubia between Egypt and UNESCO Jigsaw
+Nubians between Egypt and

 UNESCO was unfair to the Nubians in Sudan.
 It knows that Nubians are separated between Egypt and Sudan by the British colonialism.
 Egypt was able to relocate the total Nubian population from their ancestral lands where as a sizable Nubian population in Sudan were relocated from their lands to Eastern Sudan near the Sudanese Eritrean boarders.
 UNESCO helped Egypt by building a Nubian Museum in Aswan.
 It is said that Egypt was insisting on naming the museum as Aswan Museum but the UNESCO insisted on naming it "Nubia Museum" as a funding agency to the museum.

-UNESCO has ignored the Nubians in the Sudan for over half a century and never thought about building a sister museum in the Sudanese Nubian region and nor employed a single Nubian adviser or professional in it staff to help in preserving Nubian culture and artifacts!
+UNESCO has ignored the Nubians in the Sudan for over half a century and never thought about building a sister museum in the Sudanese Nubian region and nor employed a single Nubian adviser or professional in its staff to help in preserving Nubian culture and artifacts!

 On the other hand, Egypt isolated the Sudanese Nubian territory and blocked the influx of international tourism towards Sudanese Nubia who sacrificed a great portion of its historical lands with archaeological treasures as a free storage for Egypt to keep the waters of the High Dam for more than half a century.
 The Sudanese Nubians are still living in darkness behind the walls of the High Dam while Egypt is sending electricity generated from the High Dam waters to neighboring Arab countries and Israil.
 Nubians do not deserve this humiliating treatment from Egypt and UNESCO.
 Enough is enough.